|Nutrition Facts (per serving)|

 Combine all of the ingredients in a jar with a tight-fitting lid.
 Screw the lid on the jar tightly and shake thoroughly.

 For best results, allow flavors to meld for an hour or so before using.
 Shake vigorously before using and taste.
 Adjust seasonings as needed.

 What Is Vinaigrette?

 A vinaigrette is a basic oil-and-vinegar combination that's frequently used as a salad dressing.
 From the French term for "small vinegar," these types of dressings have been around for centuries.
 It's often made with a 3:1 ratio of three parts oil to 1 part vinegar.
 It can be seasoned with salt and pepper and other spices.
 Any oil can be used (olive, walnut, canola, sesame, etc.) and any vinegar (red wine, white wine, apple cider, balsamic, etc.) can be used in the mixture.
 Sometimes vinegar and wine are used to add more flavor, but water is also used to thin out some preparations.

-Spices, fresh herbs, shallots, minced onion, garlic, mustard, poppy seeds, sesame seeds, and other ingredients can be to further flavor the vinaigrette.
+Spices, fresh herbs, shallots, minced onion, garlic, mustard, poppy seeds, sesame seeds, and other ingredients can be used to further flavor the vinaigrette.
 Fresh fruit juice from lemons, limes, oranges, or grapefruit can also be incorporated.
 Pineapple and apple juice are used to flavor sweeter preparations.
 So any and all ingredients have a place in a vinaigrette as long as you keep the ratio of oil to vinegar steady.